Logo Voyage

 Sweden

-Swedish unmanned huts are typically unlocked, while most staffed huts offer services and the option to purchase food.
-Some huts provide limited services while expecting guests to be largely self-sufficient, ranging up to fully serviced mountain stations (fjällstation) that feature restaurants and at least hostel-like accommodations.
+Swedish unmanned huts are typically unlocked.
+Some huts offer only basic services and require guests to be largely self-sufficient.
+Others are staffed and provide additional amenities, such as meals or food for purchase.
+At the highest service level are fully serviced mountain stations (fjällstation), which feature restaurants and hostel-style accommodations.
 Large groups should notify hut staff in advance.
 If payment is made in advance, carry the receipt as internet connectivity may be unreliable.
 If paying on-site, cash is recommended for manned huts, while unmanned huts allow for post-payment via a form provided in the hut.

 • Non-members: 460-520/150 kr (200-250 kr for camping using hut facilities; children 6-15 half price; day visit 100 kr or free).